ekspla/xoss_sync/README.md

 D:\backup\Bicycle\XOSS\python>
 ```

-Though I tested this only with XOSS G+ (Gen1) and Windows10 & 11, combinations of the other XOSS device/OS might work.
+Though I tested this only with XOSS G+ (Gen1) and Windows10/11/Linux(BlueZ 5.56), combinations of the other XOSS device/OS may work.
 C.f.
 [Bleak](https://github.com/hbldh/bleak) supports Android, MacOS, Windows, and Linux.